Simon Cousins, Planning Team Leader:

 ·

-For clarification of the meaning of a PICUS
+For clarification of the meaning of a PICUS tomograph

-tomograph procedure on the tree.
+procedure on the tree.

 ·

-Whether with permission, remedial work could be
+Whether with permission, remedial work could be carried out

-Tree Preservation Order, and who was responsible for picking up the
+Preservation Order, and who was responsible for picking up the

 costs involved, bearing in mind the owner had stated that he would